“Economy of Historic Preservation” in Erbil, Kurdistan, Report for Strengthening Urban & Regional Planning (SURP), UN-Habitat, 2014

 Abstract

-This CUDS study from 2003 was a Technical Assistance contract, to identify the place and function of the Historic Center within Mexico City’s multinuclear urban structure.
-The Diagnostic Summary documented the social, economic, and environmental conditions that challenge its integration and development as part of the living city.
-Main authors were François Vigier, Liz Meléndez San Miguel, Luis Valenzuela, and Elda Solloso.
+The Center for Urban Development Studies (CUDS) at Harvard University’s Graduate School of Design conducted a technical assistance study in 2003 aimed at identifying the place and function of the Historic Center within Mexico City’s multinuclear urban structure.
+The Diagnostic Summary documented the social, economic, and environmental conditions that challenged its integration and development as part of the living city.
+The study’s main authors were François Vigier, Liz Meléndez San Miguel, Luis Valenzuela, and Elda Solloso.

-The report discusses physical deficiencies in Mexico City, Mexico, such as infrastructure, that must be addressed in future development plans.
-Working off the strategic analysis by which the interest and capabilities of key players can contribute to regional revitalization, CUDS located municipal structures helpful for developing a preservation strategy.
+The report discussed physical deficiencies in Mexico City, Mexico, such as infrastructure, proposed to be addressed in future development plans.
+Working off the strategic analysis by which the interest and capabilities of key players could contribute to regional revitalization, CUDS located municipal structures helpful for developing a preservation strategy.
 Documents consist of a diagnostic report with annexes.

 [Excerpt: Table of Contents page 1 (3), Diagnostic Summary and Annexes]